-This super simple brownie recipe is rich and chocolatey with a perfect flaky crust and they whip up in no time.
+This super simple dark chocolate brownie recipe is rich and chocolatey with a perfect flaky crust and they whip up in no time.

 Combine sugar, flour, cocoa, salt, baking powder, and chocolate chips in a bowl.
 Be sure that the chocolate chips get coated with the mix.

 In a measuring cup, combine eggs, vanilla and oil.
 Mix up wet ingredients with a fork.

 Pour wet ingredients into dry ingredients and stir until just combined.